-Our first Clean Living Lecture Series went amazing.
+Our first Clean Living Lecture Series went amazingly.
 I thought I would blog the highlights of our talk so that those who were unable to make it would be privy to some of the information discussed.

 - To decrease pesticide exposure it is best to eat the following produce organic: peaches, strawberries, apples, bell peppers, celery, nectarines, blueberries, kale/collard greens, potatoes, cherries, spinach, and imported grapes.